cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/CloudSimEntity.rst

 getNextEvent
 ^^^^^^^^^^^^

-.. java:method:: public SimEvent getNextEvent(Predicate<SimEvent> p)
+.. java:method:: public SimEvent getNextEvent(Predicate<SimEvent> predicate)
    :outertype: CloudSimEntity

    Gets the first event matching a predicate from the deferred queue, or if none match, wait for a matching event to arrive.

-   :param p: The predicate to match
+   :param predicate: The predicate to match
    :return: the simulation event

 getNextEvent